10 Best Food Tours in Rome - Honest Reviews from Real Foodies (2025)

 Slices of pizza al taglio with crispy potatoes and creamy mortadella, sampled during our Rome food tourWe loved these pizza al taglio slices — one with crispy potatoes and the other with creamy mortadella — that we tried on one of the best food tours in Rome

-We couldn’t help but sample a bit of everything, but the standouts were definitely the potato-topped pizza and one with creamy mortadella—both absolutely unforgettable.
+We tried a bit of everything, but the standouts were the potato-topped slice and another with creamy mortadella—both absolutely unforgettable.

-We enjoyed it so much, we ended up going back more than once during our stay.
-If you’re into street food, this is a must-try experience in Rome!
+We loved it so much, we went back again later during our trip.
+If you’re into Roman street food, this stop is a must!

 🧀 3.
 Stop: Discovering Trionfale Market